 Pros: Great place to store items you need on hand.
 The Smartphone display makes it easier to use your GPS App and it can be easily removed.

-Cons: If overloaded can cause bike to be top heavy and effect handling.
+Cons: If overloaded can cause a bike to be top-heavy and affect handling.

 Pannier bags front or back

 The pannier bags is the bag you need if you are going on longer trips or carry a lot of stuff around.
 A pannier bag can be mounted on the front or over the rear tire.
 Different location affects the balance of the bike differently.

 Most people think of putting a pannier bag on the rear of the bike.
 But having a lot of weight in the rear creates a higher center of balance on the bike and a heavy rear end can cause the rear of the bike to swerve back and forth.

 A good alternative location is on the front tire but located lower on the bike.